 The process of analysis and research helped us define the following pain points:

-The form allowed users to type in any creative areas from which search tags were created, which complicated the overall search.
+- The form allowed users to type in any creative areas from which search tags were created, which complicated the overall search.

 Before – After